lanlab-org/LRR/README.md

 that you work on a branch on your local drive, push that branch to the central repo, and create a Pull Request (i.e., Pull Me Request) at GitHub for other people to review your changes.
-When everything is OK, then you could merge your changes to the master branch in the central repo.
+When everything is OK, then *someone* could merge your changes to the master branch in the central repo.

-I believe that *code review* at the Pull Request stage is a very important activity for effectively improving both code quality and team quality.
+I believe that *code review* at the Pull Request stage is important for both improving code quality and improving team quality.